 |Type of medicine||Alkylating drug|

-It works by preventing the growth and division of cells and therefore it reduces the number of new blood cells your body makes.
+Chlorambucil can be used to treat a variety of different cancers.
+Cancer is caused by the division of cells in an uncontrolled, abnormal way.
+Chlorambucil works by preventing the growth and division of cells, and so reduces the number of abnormal cells your body makes.

-Before taking busulfan make sure your doctor or pharmacist knows:
+Before taking chlorambucil make sure your doctor or pharmacist knows:

-- If you are male and you and your partner are trying for a baby or intend to have children in the future.
+- If you and your partner are trying for a baby or intend to have children in the future.

 - If you suffer from porphyria (a rare blood disorder).

-- Try to take busulfan at the same time each day to avoid missing any doses.
+- Try to take chlorambucil at the same time each day to avoid missing any doses.

 Getting the most from your treatment

-- Important: you must avoid getting pregnant or fathering children while you are taking busulfan.
-Ask your doctor, hospital or pharmacist about suitable contraception.
+- It is important that you do not get pregnant or father a child while you are taking chlorambucil.
+Ask your doctor about suitable contraception.

-- You must keep your regular appointments with the doctor or hospital so your progress can be checked.
-You will need to have regular blood tests during your treatment with busulfan.
+- Keep your regular appointments with the doctor or hospital so that your progress can be checked.
+You will need to have regular blood tests during your treatment with chlorambucil.

-- While you are taking busulfan and for a while after you stop treatment, do not have any immunisations (vaccinations) without talking to your doctor first.
-Busulfan lowers the body's resistance and there is a chance that you may get an infection from the vaccine.
+- While you are taking chlorambucil and for a while after you stop treatment, do not have any immunisations (vaccinations) without talking to your doctor first.
+Chlorambucil lowers your body's resistance and there is a risk that you may get an infection from the vaccine.

-- If you are having any treatment like an operation or dental treatment, tell the person carrying out the treatment that you are taking busulfan.
+- If you are having any treatment like an operation or dental treatment, tell the person carrying out the treatment that you are taking chlorambucil.

-- Do not stop taking this medicine without speaking to your doctor first.
+- Do not stop taking chlorambucil without speaking with your doctor first.